How to increment a variable in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app automatically.
+Replit Agent handles the heavy lifting—it writes the code, tests for errors, and deploys your app.
 Start building with Replit.